NSMelius/TcBSD_Files/TcBSD Walk Through.md

 This will set up the client to auto start and auto log on to the HMI user.
 It will also create a new user directory in home where the server configuration files will be stored. if a reboot is performed now, the Ui client will load, but not display anything.

-​	To have the client display a website, the config file needs to be edited. to open it:
+​To have the client display a website, the config file needs to be edited. to open it:

-`doas ee /usr/home/HMI/.config/TF1200-UI-Client/config.json`
+`doas ee /home/HMI/.config/TF1200-UI-Client/config.json`

 look for the section for the web browser and add the following lines: